 I’ve named my business after the Greek goddess Pallas, also known as Athena.
 The asteroid Pallas is exactly conjunct the midheaven in my birth chart (the personal point in the birth chart that’s related to one’s purpose in life, career and how one becomes known in the world).
 In many ways I identify with the stories, personality, positive qualities and less positive qualities of Pallas Athena.
-Furthermore, feminine planetary bodies and female archetypes should receive more attention in astrology.
-Yes, also in astrology the need for feminism is present.
 Below I share with you the stories of Pallas Athena, for those who are interested.
 Starting with a hymn to honor the goddess.

 Orphic Hymn to Pallas Athena